polterguy/camphora-five/help-files/Camphora Five/02 - Creating your first app.md

 delete the example app called _"address-book"_ from your list of apps.

 [Open up Camphora Five](/camphora-five) and click the _"+"_ button, at the top right corner of your page.
 Then name your app `address-book`.
-Notice, you cannot use spaces in your app's name.
+Notice, you cannot use spaces or capital letters in your app's name.
 Then add some fields to your app, by clicking the _"+"_ in the area of your screen where it says _"fields"_.
 You can create any fields you want to create, such as for instance.